joseeden/All-Things-Docker-and-Kubernetes/README.md

 ### Install Node and NPM (optional)

-This is not required for running containers but since we will use a custom binary that utilizes NPM and NodeJS in some of the labs, we will need to have this installed.
+Since we will use a custom binary that utilizes NPM and NodeJS in some of the labs, we will need to install this.

 #### NodeJS